-It has since gone on to become perhaps the largest web community of SaaS founders and entrepreneurs, with over 500k views per month and 4.5 million views on Quora.
+It has since gone on to become perhaps the largest web community of SaaS founders and entrepreneurs, with over 750k views per month and 5 million+ views on Quora.

 The core SaaStr long-form content first appears here on http://www.saastr.com, and then on Quora, as well as via syndication in Forbes, The Wall Street Journal, Enterprise Irregulars, and other leading media.
 Forbes named SaaStr one of the Top 100 blogs for entrepreneurs, and Inc. named SaaStr one of The 50 Best Websites for Entrepreneurs.

 We also have SaaStr Social meet-ups every 4-6 months that draw hundreds of SaaS entrepreneurs together to talk all things recurring revenue:

 - SaaStr New York Social: “Why You Need a Great VP Product“

 - SaaS Spring Soiree: “How to Hire a Great VP Marketing with Marketo, EchoSign, Insightly“

 - SaaStr: “How to Hire a Great VP Sales”

 About Jason M. Lemkin: